crypto-org-chain/chain-docs/docs/wallets/sample-chain-wallet.md

 ## Start ClientRPC

 Sample wallet is powered by [ClientRPC](./client-rpc).
-To run the Sammple Wallet, you will have to start the ClientRPC by following the [instructions](./client-rpc#build).
+To run the Sample Wallet, you will have to start the ClientRPC by following the [instructions](./client-rpc#build).

 ## Wallet Management